firebase/firebase-js-sdk/docs-exp/auth-types.actioncodesettings.md

 ## ActionCodeSettings interface

-This is the interface that defines the required continue/state URL with optional Android and iOS bundle identifiers.
+An interface that defines the required continue/state URL with optional Android and iOS bundle identifiers.

 <b>Signature:</b>